SomeWeekendReading/someweekendreading.github.io/_posts/2021-06-07-treasuries-vs-corporates.md

 Z = \left|Z_1 - Z_2\right| \sqrt{\frac{N - 3}{2}}
 $$

-That gets us a $p$-value via the normal CDF.
+That gets us a $p$-value via the standardized normal CDF.
 (This is the method used by the function [`paired.r()`](https://www.rdocumentation.org/packages/psych/versions/2.1.3/topics/paired.r) in the [`psych` library](https://cran.r-project.org/web/packages/psych/index.html) in [R](https://www.r-project.org).)